s-ball/remo_serv/README.md

 keys and register the users in a SQLite3 database:

-- `build_key_pair` generates 2 files in PEM format one for the public key and one for the private one, the latter being optionaly encrypted (should be encrypted for a user key, unencrypted for the server one).
+- `build_key_pair` generates 2 files in PEM format one for the public key and one for the private one, the latter being optionally encrypted (should be encrypted for a user key, unencrypted for the server one).
 - `add_user` adds a user and its public key when given a user name and a path to a PEM file containing the public key